FAQs about Reusable Pads

 - 1. How do reusable menstrual pads work?

 Reusable menstrual pads work in much the same way as disposable sanitary pads, with one major difference.
 After use, one washes a reusable pad and uses it again.
 Whereas, one throws away a disposable pad after one use.
 Most reusable pads are designed to be just as convenient as disposable pads.
 They need to be changed after a few hours just as one would change disposable pads.

 - 2. Are reusable menstrual pads safe?

 In countries like the US, reusable menstrual pads have been sold for decades.
 In India, they are a more recent phenomenon.
+In 2021, the Bureau of India Standards notified ISO standards for reusable sanitary pads.
 The demand for these pads is growing as more and more consumers become aware of the health risks of using disposable sanitary pads which often have chemical additives.
 As long as they are washed and dried properly, reusable menstrual pads are completely safe.

 - 3. Are reusable menstrual pads comfortable?

 In recent years, the number of reusable pad makers in India has grown significantly.
 There is increasing demand for these pads because they are in fact, perceived to be more comfortable than disposable pads.
 Disposable pads often cause rashes and reusable pads do not – this is a common refrain that we hear from Saukhyam sanitary pad users.
 Reusable pads are comfortable; hence menstruating women are making the shift in large numbers.